christophergandrud/d3Network/index.md

 This will create a new file called `ExampleGraph.html` in your working directory.

 You can open this file in any text editor and modify the code however you like.
-See the [D3 Force Layout Wiki](https://github.com/mbostock/d3/wiki/Force-Layout) for more customisation options.
+For example, checkout the [D3 Force Layout Wiki](https://github.com/mbostock/d3/wiki/Force-Layout) for more force network graph customisation options.

 <h2 id="rep">d3Network in dynamic reproducible documents</h2>